aws-solutions/aws-waf-security-automations/README.md

 The following procedures assumes that all of the OS-level configuration has been completed.
 They are:

 * [AWS Command Line Interface](https://aws.amazon.com/cli/)
-* Node.js 10.x
 * Python 3.8

-The AWS WAF Security Automations solution is developed with Node.js and Python for the microservices that run in AWS Lambda.
-The latest version has been tested with Node.js v10.x and Python v3.8.
+The AWS WAF Security Automations solution is developed with Python for the microservices that run in AWS Lambda.
+The latest version has been tested with Python v3.8.

 #### 02. Clone AWS WAF Security Automations repository
-Clone the aws-waf-security-automations GitHub repository, then make the desired code changes
+Clone the aws-waf-security-automations GitHub repository:

 ```
 git clone https://github.com/awslabs/aws-waf-security-automations.git